 9) Snake Fruit

-Although it´s not one of the most popular foods in Indonesia, it´s becoming very famous in many countries of southeast Asia.
+Although it´s not one of the most popular Indonesian dishes, it´s becoming very famous in many countries of southeast Asia.
 Yes, we are talking about the Snake fruit, which it has a weird and different taste, but once you start eating it, it will be hard to stop.

 The snake fruit is known that way because of its shape and texture, as you can see in the picture, is very similar to the skin of the snake.
 It´s actual name is Salak or Salacca Zalacca.